 We welcome submissions that study:

 Scientific Posters display your work in a concise form, enabling conference attendees to grasp the essentials of the subject in a reasonable time frame.
-Scientific posters are prepared in English, and displayed in an electronic format on large flat screens in PowerPoint.
-In addition, delegates will receive a link to an electronic copy of all posters, and will be able to view the posters post event.
+Scientific posters are prepared in English, and displayed in a paper poster format.
+An electronic version of each poster will also be required as delegates will receive a link to an electronic copy of all posters, and will be able to view the posters post event.

 Workshops (interactive presentations) are 90-minutes in length, providing formal but interactive instruction for continuing professional education, presenting an update on a theme/ area of clinical research and its clinical implications or presenting/ justifying/ training in a group of therapies (offering different constructs or methods).
-One digital projector, and one large screen will be provided, presenters are asked to provide their own laptops.
+One digital projector, and one large screen will be provided.
 Other equipment must be requested individually.
 An embedded video is the preferred method for showing video clips.
-Interactive activities are preferred by conference delegates and reflect best-available knowledge translation evidence for teaching session.
+Interactive activities are preferred by conference delegates and reflect best-available knowledge translation evidence for teaching.
 Workshops are to be presented in English.

 - Be a member of the AusACPDM